 - YES Physician-prescribed medication that is not expired (must show physician’s prescription and consult with a safety officer upon entry)

-- YES Reusable water bottles (must be empty at entry)
+- YES Reusable water bottles (non-glass, must be empty at entry)

 - YES Small, portable propane grills/stoves* with small tanks, up to 4 lbs per group